waydabber/BetterDisplay/README.md

 To alleviate this problem, DummyDisplay creates a virtual dummy display for you which you can then utilize as a mirror main.

-More info about the problem: https://forums.macrumors.com/threads/solution-quadhd-monitor-with-hidpi-and-mac-mini-m1.2303291/
+More info about the problem in the [MacRumors thread](https://forums.macrumors.com/threads/solution-quadhd-monitor-with-hidpi-and-mac-mini-m1.2303291/)

 ## Usage